Hook Bill: History

-The origins of the Hook Bill are unknown.
+Hook-billed ducks appear in paintings by Melchior Hondecoeter and Nicolas Robert from the latter half of the seventeenth century.
 The earliest published illustration and description appear to be those in the Ornithologiæ Libri Tres of Francis Willughby, published in 1676.
 Willughby's book is in Latin; when it was re-published by John Ray in English in 1678, the description of the Hook-billed Duck was: